-Below is a list of the names and ages of our directors and officers as of March 1, 2019, and a brief account of the business experience of each of them.
+Below is a list of the names and ages of our directors and officers as of March 1, 2020, and a brief account of the business experience of each of them.
 The business address for our directors and officers is c/o Hutchison China MediTech Limited, Level 18, The Metropolis Tower, 10 Metropolis Drive, Hunghom, Kowloon, Hong Kong.

-Name Age Position Simon To 67 Executive Director and Chairman Christian Hogg 53 Executive Director and Chief Executive Officer Johnny Cheng 52 Executive Director and Chief Financial Officer Weiguo Su, Ph.D.
-61 Executive Director and Chief Scientific Officer Dan Eldar, Ph.D.
-65 Non-executive Director Edith Shih 67 Non-executive Director and Company Secretary Paul Carter 58 Senior Independent Non-executive Director Karen Ferrante, M.D.
-61 Independent Non-executive Director Graeme Jack 68 Independent Non-executive Director Tony Mok, M.D.
-58 Independent Non-executive Director May Wang, Ph.D.
-55 Senior Vice President, Business Development & Strategic Alliances Zhenping Wu, Ph.D.
-59 Senior Vice President, Pharmaceutical Sciences Mark Lee 41 Senior Vice President, Corporate Finance & Development
+Name Age Position Simon To 68 Executive Director and Chairman Christian Hogg 54 Executive Director and Chief Executive Officer Johnny Cheng 53 Executive Director and Chief Financial Officer Weiguo Su, Ph.D.
+62 Executive Director and Chief Scientific Officer Dan Eldar, Ph.D.
+66 Non-executive Director Edith Shih 68 Non-executive Director and Company Secretary Paul Carter 59 Senior Independent Non-executive Director Karen Ferrante, M.D.
+62 Independent Non-executive Director Graeme Jack 69 Independent Non-executive Director Tony Mok, M.D.
+59 Independent Non-executive Director May Wang, Ph.D.
+56 Senior Vice President, Business Development & Strategic Alliances Zhenping Wu, Ph.D.
+60 Senior Vice President, Pharmaceutical Sciences Mark Lee 42 Senior Vice President, Corporate Finance & Development

-Simon To has been a director since 2000 and an executive director and chairman since 2006.
-He is also a member of our remuneration committee and technical committee.
-He is managing director of Hutchison Whampoa (China) Limited and has been with Hutchison Whampoa (China) Limited for over 38 years, building its business from a small trading company to a multi-billion dollar investment group.
-He has negotiated major transactions with multinationals such as Procter & Gamble, or P&G, Lockheed, Pirelli, Beiersdorf, United Airlines, and British Airways.
-He is currently a director of Gama Aviation Plc and formerly served as independent non-executive director on the boards of China Southern Airlines Company Limited and Air China Limited.
-Mr. To's career in China spans more than 43 years.
-He is the original founder of the China healthcare business of Hutchison Whampoa Limited (currently a subsidiary of CK Hutchison) and has been instrumental in its acquisitions made to date.
-He received a Bachelor's Degree in Mechanical Engineering from Imperial College, London and an MBA from Stanford University's Graduate School of Business.
+Simon To has been a director since 2000 and an executive director and the chairman of our board of directors since 2006.
+He is also the chairman of our nomination committee and a member of our remuneration committee and technical committee.
+He is the managing director of Hutchison Whampoa (China) Limited and has been with Hutchison Whampoa (China) Limited for over 39 years, building its business from a small trading company to a multi-billion dollar investment group.
+He has negotiated major transactions with multinational corporations such as Procter & Gamble, or P&G, Lockheed, Pirelli, Beiersdorf, United Airlines and British Airways.
+He is currently the chairman of the board of directors of Gama Aviation Plc and formerly served as independent non-executive director on the boards of China Southern Airlines Company Limited and Air China Limited.
+Mr. To's career in China spans more than 44 years.
+He is the original founder of the China healthcare businesses of Hutchison Whampoa Limited (currently a subsidiary of CK Hutchison) and has been instrumental in its acquisitions made to date.
+He received a bachelor's degree in mechanical engineering from Imperial College, London and a master in business administration from Stanford University's Graduate School of Business.

-Christian Hogg has been an executive director and chief executive officer since 2006.
-He is also a member of our technical committee.
+Christian Hogg has been an executive director and our chief executive officer since 2006.
+He is also a member of our nomination committee and technical committee.
 He joined the business in 2000, as its first employee, and has since led all aspects of the creation, implementation and management of our strategy, business and listings.
-This includes the establishment of our Innovation Platform, Hutchison MediPharma, which now comprises eight drug candidates that are being investigated in clinical studies around the world and a team of about 400 people based in Shanghai.
+This includes the establishment of our Innovation Platform, Hutchison MediPharma, which now comprises eight drug candidates that are being investigated in clinical studies around the world and a scientific team of about 500 people.
 Furthermore, Mr. Hogg oversaw the acquisition and operational integration of assets that led to the formation of our Commercial Platform, which manufactures, markets and distributes prescription drugs and consumer health products, covering an extensive network of hospitals across China.
-Prior to joining us, Mr. Hogg spent ten years with P&G, starting in the United States in Finance and then Brand Management in the Laundry and Cleaning Products Division.
-Mr. Hogg then moved to China to manage P&G's detergent business, followed by a move to Brussels to run P&G's global bleach business.
-Mr. Hogg received a Bachelor's degree in Civil Engineering from the University of Edinburgh and an MBA from the University of Tennessee.
+Prior to joining us, he spent ten years with P&G, starting in the United States in Finance and then Brand Management in the Laundry and Cleaning Products Division.
+He then moved to China to manage P&G's detergent business, followed by a move to Brussels to run P&G's global bleach business.
+Mr. Hogg received a bachelor's degree in civil engineering from the University of Edinburgh and a master in business administration from the University of Tennessee.